stacks-network/docs/src/pages/stacks-blockchain/transactions.md

 ## Construction

-The easies way to construct well-formed transactions is by [using the Stacks Transactions JS library](https://github.com/blockstack/stacks-transactions-js#post-conditions).
+The easiest way to construct well-formed transactions is by [using the Stacks Transactions JS library](https://github.com/blockstack/stacks-transactions-js#post-conditions).
 You can construct the following transaction types:

 - Stacks token transfer
 - Smart contract deploy
 - Smart contract function call

-When constructing transactions, it is requireq to set the network the transaction is intended for.
+When constructing transactions, it is required to set the network the transaction is intended for.
 This can be either mainnet or testnet.
 At the moment of this writing, the only available option is the [testnet network](/stacks-blockchain/testnet).

 -> Transactions can be constructed and serialized offline.
-Internet access is only required to broadcast the transaction to the network.
+However, it is required to know the nonce and estimated fees ahead of time.
+Once internet access is available, the transaction can be broadcasted to the network.
+Keep in mind that the nonce and fee might change during offline activity, making the transaction invalid.

 ### Stacks Token transfer